Coffee Footprint Calculator

 Many coffee companies have also vowed to make a conscious effort to reduce their carbon footprint by sourcing coffee sustainably.

-You would also be glad to know that coffee contains the following:
+You would also be glad to know that:

 So, we will not stop you from drinking your favorite beverage, just suggesting a few sustainable ways to help our environment.